javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 Any data the submitter has agreed to publish is searchable for the public.
 The OCDB WebUI offers a _Search_ interface.
 Data can be searched by acquisition date, product groups (listed in 'Groups' section [here](ocdb-variables-list.md)) and a _Search_ text field.
-In the text Users can enter a single keyword which will attempt to find data using the meta data fields provided by the submitter.
+In the _Search_ text field Users can enter a single keyword which will attempt to find data using the meta data fields provided by the submitter.
 This field also allows to use the so-called Lucene syntax which enables you to search for specific field values and also allows chaining.

 Please refer to the search chapter in OCDB Command Line Client and Python API section, for more details around the Lucene search syntax.